JoeRu/checkmk_telegram_notify/README.md

 # checkmk_telegram_notify
-The original this was found under [1](https://metzlog.srcbox.net/2016/01/monitoring-notifications-via-telegram/) and  [2](https://www.tutonaut.de/checkmk-notifications-per-telegram-empfangen/) but wasn't working any longer - since some changes in API and urllib-libarys.
+The original this was found under [1](https://metzlog.srcbox.net/2016/01/monitoring-notifications-via-telegram/) and  [2](https://www.tutonaut.de/checkmk-notifications-per-telegram-empfangen/) but wasn't working any longer - since some changes in API and urllib-libraries.

 Adapted to use with python3 and python-telegram-bot.